FEMR/femr/CONTRIBUTING.md

 2. File -> Import
 3. Select the femr folder, click next
 4. Ensure the Project SDK is java version 1.7, click finish
 3. Create a file named application.dev.conf in the conf folder, copy and paste the information from application.example.conf in it.
-Change the information to match your username and password.
+Change the information to match your database, username, and password.
-4. Create a database in mySQL with the same name as the database in the connection string inside of application.conf
+4. Create a database in mySQL with the same name as the database in the connection string inside of application.dev.conf
 5. Under Run, select Edit configurations.
-Create a new Play 2.0 application and add config.file // /absolute/location/to/conf/application.dev.conf to the enviroment variables.
+Create a new Play 2.0 application and add config.file // /absolute/location/to/conf/application.dev.conf to the environment variables.
-6. Run!
+6. Run
+7. If you're a contributor and you need a liscense key for IntelliJ Ultimate, contact kevin.zurek@teamfemr.org

 # Git